open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ```

 For OpenTelemetry to work properly, `lambda-wrapper.js` must be included before
-any other file.
-That's why we have added the environment variable
+any other file: the `NODE_OPTIONS` setting ensures this.
-`NODE_OPTIONS:--require lambda-wrapper` which preloads the wrapper at startup.

 Note if you are not using Serverless Framework to deploy your Lambda function,
 you must manually add this environment variable using the AWS Console UI.